 Best Practices from Tourism and Healthcare

 While governments work to contain COVID-19 and stock markets dive, many businesses are making swift moves to manage the crisis as it impacts supply chains, manufacturing processes and employee safety.
-Coronavirus may be wider-spread and faster-moving than anything we’ve seen before, but the principles of strong crisis management and sustainability still stand.
+Coronavirus may be wider-spread and faster-moving than anything we’ve seen before, but the principles of strong crisis management and sustainability marketing still stand.

 As we’ve seen in recent weeks, nearly every industry and client has been impacted by COVID-19.
 Two specific industries – healthcare and tourism – are tied closely to the physical spread of this illness, meaning FINN’s health and travel practices have kept a strong pulse on the best strategies to keep clients’ stakeholders updated and informed.